How To Clean People's Names In Databases

 Primary Key: This is the unique identifier of a table

 Attribute: means property of your data.
-For example, name
+For example, name is an attribute of a user .

 Data Type: Data types represent the various types of your data.
 For case -string, int, timestamp, etc.